Student Dislocated Worker

-If you have this item in your To Do list on My ASU, you have reported on the FAFSA that you or your spouse are a dislocated worker or a displaced homemaker.
+If you have this item in your priority task list on My ASU, you have reported on the FAFSA that you or your spouse are a dislocated worker or a displaced homemaker.

-Important Note: This item does not hold the awarding or disbursement of financial aid and is only placed on your To Do list to inform you of the option of reporting a decrease of income.
-If you do not wish to report a decrease of income, please notify Student Financial Assistance at the Tempe campus in writing so this item can be removed from your To Do list.
+Important Note: This item does not hold the awarding or disbursement of financial aid and is only placed on your priority task list to inform you of the option of reporting a decrease of income.
+If you do not wish to report a decrease of income, please notify Financial Aid and Scholarship Services in writing so this item can be removed from your priority task list.

 In general, a person may considered a dislocated worker if he or she: